 Your best position will be somewhere between 2 and 12 inches from the face of your microphone.
 You should also place a pop screen filter about 1 to 2 inches from the mic and apply additional measures in your recording space and mix, as needed, based on your choice of distance.

-Continue learning with hundreds more lessons on mixing, songwriting, DIY home audio production, electronic music recording, beat making, and so much more, with Soundfly’s in-depth online courses, including The Art of Hip-Hop Production and Modern Pop Vocal Production.
-Subscribe for unlimited access here.
+Continue learning with hundreds of lessons on songwriting, composing, home recording, electronic production, beat making, and much more.
+Explore Soundfly’s exciting courses like Modern Pop Vocal Production, The Art of Hip-Hop Production, and Kimbra: Vocal Creativity, Arranging, and Production.